CM Punk: NWA: Total Nonstop Action (2002–2004)

-Feud with Raven and rise to prominence (2002–2004)
+Ring of Honor (2002–2006, 2022)

-Punk's matches with Colt Cabana led him to being hired by the Ring of Honor (ROH) promotion.
-CM Punk made his in ring debut on ROH at ROH All Star Extravaganza on November 9, 2002, in a gauntlet match involving five participants, that was won by Bryan Danielson.
-Initially, Punk joined ROH as a face, but quickly turned heel in a feud with Raven that featured numerous variants of no disqualification matches.
-Their rivalry was rooted in Punk's straight-edge lifestyle, with him likening Raven to his alcoholic father; it lasted most of 2003 and was considered one of ROH's top feuds of the year.
-Their rivalry was settled at The Conclusion in November 2003, where Punk defeated Raven in a steel cage match.
+Second City Saints (2002–2004)

-Punk started climbing the ranks of ROH, including coming in second at the Second Anniversary Show during the tournament to crown the first ROH Pure Champion, losing to A.J.
-Styles in the finals and winning the ROH Tag Team Championship twice with Colt Cabana as The Second City Saints (Punk and Cabana defeated the Briscoe Brothers to win the championship both times).
-Circa October 2003, Punk was hired as the first head trainer of the Ring of Honor wrestling school, having previously been a trainer for the Steel Domain and Primetime Wrestling.
+Punk's matches with Colt Cabana led him to being hired by ROH.
+CM Punk made his in-ring debut on ROH at All Star Extravaganza on November 9, 2002, in a gauntlet match involving five participants, that was won by Bryan Danielson.
+Initially, Punk joined ROH as a face, trading wins with Cabana at Night of the Butcher and Final Battle. but quickly turned heel in a feud with Raven that featured multiple variants of a no disqualification match.
+Their rivalry was rooted in Punk's straight-edge lifestyle, with him likening Raven to his alcoholic father; At Night of Champions, Punk and his trainer Ace Steel faced Raven and Cabana in a tag team match, during which Cabana turned on Raven, allowing Punk and Steel to win the match.
+Consequently, Punk, Steel and Cabana formed a trio called the Second City Saints.
+Punk and Raven's rivalry lasted most of 2003 and was considered one of ROH's top feuds of the year.
+It was settled at The Conclusion in November 2003, where Punk defeated Raven in a steel cage match.
+In late-2003, Punk was hired as the first head trainer of the Ring of Honor wrestling school, having previously been a trainer for the Steel Domain and Primetime Wrestling.